JBEI/edd/docker_services/nginx/README.md

 `upstream` and `server` blocks to proxy incoming requests for those domains to the appropriate container.
 If the container also has a `VIRTUAL_STATIC` environment, nginx will attempt to serve static files mounted to `/usr/share/nginx/html/` before proxying to the container.

+Any extra configuration for the `server` block of an nginx virtual host can be set by adding files for each domain inside the `vhost.d` directory inside the nginx service directory, or modifying the `default` file; the virtual host domain file will take precedence.
+For example, the `default` file contains configuration to set the maximum request size to 10 megabytes, and file named `internal-edd.companyname.com` is added to configure the maximum request size to 250 megabytes.
+With these settings, requests coming to `edd.companyname.com` will be limited to 10 megabyte requests, while requests coming to `internal-edd.companyname.com` can go up to 250 megabytes.

 ## Let's Encrypt proxy companion <a name="#letsencrypt"/>